FBerding/aifeducation/README.md

 <!-- badges: end -->

-The R package *Artificial Intelligence for Education (aifeducation)* is designed for the special requirements of educators, educational researchers, and social researchers.
-The target audience of this package are educators and researchers with no coding skills who would like to develop their own models, as well as people who would like to use those models created by other researchers/educators.
-The package supports the application of Artificial Intelligence (AI) for Natural Language Processing tasks such as text embedding and classification under the special conditions of the educational and social sciences.
+The R package *Artificial Intelligence for Education (aifeducation)* has been designed to meet the specific needs of educators, educational researchers, and social researchers.
+It is intended for those without coding skills who wish to develop their own models, as well as for those who wish to use models created by others.
+The package supports the application of artificial intelligence (AI) to natural language processing tasks such as text embedding and classification in educational and social science contexts.

 ## Features Overview

-- Simple usage of artificial intelligence by providing routines for the most important tasks of educators and researchers from social and educational sciences.
+- The simple usage of artificial intelligence provides routines for the most important tasks of educators and researchers in the social and educational sciences.
-- Provides a graphical user interface (AI for Education - Studio), allowing users to work with AI without the need for coding skills.
+- Users can work with AI without needing to know how to code, thanks to the graphical user interface (AI for Education - Studio).
-- Supports ‘PyTorch’ as the core machine learning framework which is widely used in research.
+- It supports PyTorch as the core machine learning framework, which is widely used in research.
-- Implements the advantages of the python library ‘datasets’, increasing computational speed and allowing the use of very large data sets.
+- It implements the advantages of the Python library ‘datasets’, increasing computational speed and enabling the use of very large datasets.
+- Learning rates are calculated automatically.
-- Uses safetensors for saving models in ‘PyTorch’.
+- It uses ‘safetensors’ to save models in ‘PyTorch’.
 - Supports pre-trained language models from Hugging Face.
-- Supports ModernBERT, MPNet, BERT, RoBERTa, DeBERTa, Funnel Transformer and more for creating context-sensitive text embeddings.
+- It supports ModernBERT, MPNet, BERT, RoBERTa, DeBERTa, Funnel Transformer and more for creating context-sensitive text embeddings.
 A list of all supported models can be found [here](https://fberding.github.io/aifeducation/articles/a02_base_model_types.html).
-- Makes sharing pre-trained models very easy.
+- It makes sharing pre-trained models very easy.
-- Integrates sustainability tracking for training and inference.
+- It integrates sustainability tracking for training and inference.
-- Integrates an approach to calculate FLOPS based on model’s architecture.
+- Integrates an approach to calculating FLOPS based on the architecture of the model.
-- Integrates special statistical techniques for dealing with data structures common in the social and educational sciences.
+- Integrates special statistical techniques for handling data structures common in social and educational sciences.
 - Supports the classification of long text documents.

-Currently, the package focuses on classification tasks which can either be used to diagnose characteristics of learners from written material or to estimate the properties of learning and teaching material.
-In the future, more tasks will be implemented.
+Currently, the package focuses on classification tasks, which can be used either to diagnose characteristics of learners from written material, or to estimate the properties of learning and teaching materials.
+More tasks will be implemented in the future.

 ## Installation

-You can install the latest stable version of the package from CRAN with:
+You can install the latest stable version of the package from CRAN using the following command:

 ``` r
 install.packages("aifeducation")